Floodlight: Association football

 Thames Ironworks (who would later be re-formed as West Ham United) played a number of friendly matches under artificial light at their Hermit Road ground during their inaugural season of 1895–96.
 These experiments, which included high-profile fixtures against Arsenal and West Bromwich Albion, were set up using engineers and equipment from the Thames Ironworks and Shipbuilding Company.

+A women's football match in 1921 used floodlights, when Preston North End's ground was covered in thick fog and the spectators couldn't see the game.

 In 1929 the Providence Clamdiggers football club hosted the Bethlehem Steel "under the rays of powerful flood lights, an innovation in soccer" at their Providence, Rhode Island stadium.
 On 10 May 1933, Sunderland A.F.C. played a friendly match in Paris against RC Paris under floodlights.
 The floodlights were fixed to overhead wires strung above and across the pitch.
 A fresh white coloured ball was introduced after about every 20 minutes and the goalposts were painted yellow.

 In the 1930s, Herbert Chapman installed lights into the new West Stand at Highbury but the Football League refused to sanction their use.
 This situation lasted until the 1950s, when the popularity of floodlit friendlies became such that the League relented.
 In September 1949, South Liverpool's Holly Park ground hosted the first game in England under "permanent" floodlights: a friendly against a Nigerian XI.
 In 1950, Southampton's stadium, The Dell, became the first ground in England to have permanent floodlighting installed.
 The first game played under the lights there was on 31 October 1950, in a friendly against Bournemouth & Boscombe Athletic, followed a year later by the first "official" match under floodlights, a Football Combination (reserve team) match against Tottenham Hotspur on 1 October 1951.
 Swindon Town became the first League side to install floodlights at The County Ground.
 Their first match being a friendly against Bristol City on Monday 2 April 1951.
 Arsenal followed five months later with the first match under the Highbury lights taking place on Wednesday 19 September 1951.
 The first international game under floodlights of an England game at Wembley was 30 November 1955 against Spain, England winning 4–1.
 The first floodlit Football League match took place at Fratton Park, Portsmouth on 22 February 1956 between Portsmouth and Newcastle United.

 Many clubs have taken their floodlights down and replaced them with new ones along the roof line of the stands.
 This previously had not been possible as many grounds comprised open terraces and roof lines on covered stands were too low.
 Elland Road, Old Trafford and Anfield were the first major grounds to do this in the early 1990s.
 Deepdale, The Galpharm Stadium and the JJB Stadium have since been built with traditional floodlights on pylons.